Lucacpt/WellYess/README.md

 # 💊 WellYess

-WellYess is a mobile application developed as a university project for the Human-Computer Interaction course.
+WellYess is a mobile application prototype developed as a university project for the Human-Computer Interaction course.
 It is designed to support elderly users and caregivers in managing daily health routines through a simple, accessible, and intuitive interface.

+⚠️ Note: This is a prototype and not a fully-featured or production-ready application.
+Some functionalities may be partially implemented or simulated.

 ---